open-contracting-extensions/ocds_competitive_extension/README.md

 # Competitive

+**Use the [Techniques](https://extensions.open-contracting.org/en/extensions/techniques/master/) extension instead, into which this extension has been merged.**

 Adds a field to the tender object in a framework agreement call-off to indicate if it is competitive or direct.

 ## Example